Bash is a command line-based shell program for UNIX/Linux systems.

 • ./programname will run a given program.

-• ./programname < input.txt will run the program against the inputs in a txt file — which is super convenient for debugging.
+• ./programname < input.txt will run the program with stdin closed, and this file as the default file descriptor.
+In other words, it runs against the inputs in a txt file — which is super convenient for debugging.

 • chmod changes user permissions.